Max Pain Pinning Candidates: Spot Near Max Pain + Concentrated Gamma

 Is max pain pinning a real effect?

 Conditionally.
-The pinning effect is strongest on high-OI index ETFs (SPY, QQQ, IWM) in the final days before a monthly expiration, and weaker or absent on lower-liquidity single names.
-This screener filters for the conditions most correlated with pinning pressure but does not guarantee an individual pin will occur.
+The pinning effect is strongest on high-OI index ETFs (SPY, QQQ, IWM, DIA) in the final days before a monthly expiration when dealer hedging flows are concentrated and predictable.
+It is weaker or absent on lower-liquidity single names where dealer hedging is a smaller share of total order flow.
+The screener filters for the conditions most correlated with pinning pressure (concentrated chain-wide gamma + spot near max pain + meaningful liquidity) but does not guarantee an individual pin will occur.
+Pin trades are still trades that need conviction, sizing, and exit discipline.

 What is a pin trade?

-A trade structured to profit if the underlying closes near a specific strike at expiration.
-Iron flies (sell ATM straddle + buy protective wings) and butterflies are the standard retail-accessible structures.
-All pin trades carry defined max loss and benefit from declining implied volatility into expiration.
+A pin trade is a position structured to profit if the underlying closes near a specific strike at expiration.
+Iron flies (sell an ATM straddle, buy protective wings) and long butterflies are the standard retail-accessible structures.
+All pin trades carry a defined maximum loss equal to the debit paid (or the spread minus the credit collected on the iron fly), and they benefit from declining implied volatility into expiration as the event-premium component of the inner strikes contracts faster than the wings.
+Sizing matters: pin trades pay out a multiple of risk only if the underlying closes within a narrow band.

 Does this include weekly expirations?